DB Tester Specification - Data Formats

 File Location

-The load order file is located in the dataset directory:
+The load order file resides in the dataset directory:

 src/test/resources/